Ramp function: Definitions

+It could approximated as close as desired by choosing an increasing positive value $a>0$.

 Applications

 The ramp function has numerous applications in engineering, such as in the theory of digital signal processing.

 In finance, the payoff of a call option is a ramp (shifted by strike price).
 Horizontally flipping a ramp yields a put option, while vertically flipping (taking the negative) corresponds to selling or being "short" an option.
 In finance, the shape is widely called a "hockey stick", due to the shape being similar to an ice hockey stick.

 In statistics, hinge functions of multivariate adaptive regression splines (MARS) are ramps, and are used to build regression models.

 Analytic properties

 Non-negativity

 In the whole domain the function is non-negative, so its absolute value is itself, i.e.